KellyCHI22/JavaScript30/13-Slide-in-on-Scroll/README.md

 ```

 #### What is throttling?
-Another way to avoid performance issues is to use **Throttling**, which is used to call a function after every millisecond or a particular interval of time (only the first click is executed immediately).
+Another way to avoid performance issues is to use **throttling**, which is used to call a function after every millisecond or a particular interval of time (only the first click is executed immediately).

 According to [this article](https://blog.webdevsimplified.com/2022-03/debounce-vs-throttle/), debouncing is better to be used for autocomplete text, while throttling is for dealing with things like resizing elements or drag and drop.
 For more comparison between debouncing and throttling, please refer to the article and [this video](https://www.youtube.com/watch?v=cjIswDCKgu0).